 Holding the record of Europe’s third narrowest street, Strada Sforii is one of the most popular touristic attractions in Brasov and an iconic landmark; and it is even more accessible to all tourists, given its proximity to the Black Church and Council Square.

 The most frequent photos that are taken here feature people touching both walls of the street with their hands widely stretched.
-It just has to be done!
+It just has to be done so make sure you don’t miss out on this opportunity!

-Last but not least, parks are always go-to touristic attractions in most of the towns, because they are inviting to socialization, offering a good opportunity to learn more about the local culture and people this way.
+Parks are always go-to touristic attractions in most of the cities that we visit, because they are inviting to socialization, offering a good opportunity to learn more about the local culture and people this way.

 All these while getting some fresh air or resting on a bench, under the cool shadow of the tall trees.